How Long Does it Take to Detox from Alcohol

 - After the 1st week – most symptoms will taper off (however, some symptoms you may have continuously for weeks to a year, but there are medications to treat the ones that are bothering you the most)

-If you need help detoxing from alcohol, our Harmony Recovery Group is here to help you get started today.
+If you need help detoxing from alcohol, our Harmony Health Group is here to help you get started today.

 Alcohol Detox: Which Medications Are Used?